Red Summer: Washington and Norfolk: July 19–23

-Beginning on July 19, Washington, D.C., had four days of mob violence against black individuals and businesses perpetrated by white men—many of whom in the military and in uniforms of all three services—in response to the rumored arrest of a black man for rape of a white woman.
+Beginning on July 19, Washington, D.C., had four days of mob violence against black individuals and businesses perpetrated by white men—many of them in the military and in uniforms of all three services—in response to the rumored arrest of a black man for rape of a white woman.
 The men rioted, randomly beat black people on the street, and pulled others off streetcars for attacks.

 When police refused to intervene, the black population fought back.
 The city closed saloons and theaters to discourage assemblies.
 Meanwhile, the four white-owned local papers, including the Washington Post, "ginned up...weeks of hysteria", fanning the violence with incendiary headlines, calling in at least one instance for a mobilization of a "clean-up" operation.
 After four days of police inaction, President Woodrow Wilson mobilized the National Guard to restore order.
 When the violence ended, a total of 15 people had died: 10 white people, including two police officers; and 5 black people.
 Fifty people were seriously wounded, and another 100 less severely wounded.
 It is one of the few times in 20th-century white-on-black riots that white fatalities outnumbered those of black people.

 The NAACP sent a telegram of protest to President Woodrow Wilson:

 On July 21, in Norfolk, Virginia, a white mob attacked a homecoming celebration for African-American veterans of World War I. At least 6 people were shot, and the local police called in Marines and Navy personnel to restore order.

 Chicago riots: July 27–August 12

 Beginning on July 27, the Chicago race riot marked the greatest massacre of Red Summer.
 Chicago's beaches along Lake Michigan were segregated by custom.
 When Eugene Williams, a black youth, swam into an area on the South Side customarily used by whites, he was stoned and drowned.
-Chicago police refused to take action against the attackers, thus young black men responded with violence, lasting for 13 days, with the white mobs led by the ethnic Irish.
+Chicago police refused to take action against the attackers, and young black men responded with violence, which lasted for 13 days, with the white mobs led by the ethnic Irish.

 White mobs destroyed hundreds of mostly black homes and businesses on the South Side of Chicago.
 The State of Illinois called in a militia force of 7 regiments: several thousand men, to restore order.
 The riots resulted in casualties that included: 38 fatalities (23 blacks and 15 whites); 527 injured; and 1,000 black families left homeless.
 Other accounts reported 50 people were killed, with unofficial numbers and rumors reporting even more.
+Labor activist William Z. Foster, among other observers, referred to the killings as "an anti-Negro pogrom" and pointed out the connections between this pogrom and the pogroms which were taking place in the former Russian empire against Jewish communities by anti-communist forces.